-Alternative 2 includes making educational pamphlets available to site workers, residents, school children, visitors/recreational users, and other personnel who are known to access the site.
+Alternative 2 includes making educational pamphlets available to human receptors (site workers, residents, visitors/recreational users, and other personnel who are known to access the site).
 The pamphlet would inform the public of potential explosive hazards and safety precautions to be taken to avoid contact with MEC.
-Additionally, warning signs would be installed with the intent of limiting exposure to MEC by informing site users about the potential hazards at the site.
-Clearance would not be conducted prior to proceeding with this alternative.
-Costs would include those for purchasing and installing warning signs and developing and distributing an educational pamphlet.
+No MEC clearance would be conducted prior to proceeding with this alternative.
+Costs would include development and replenishment of educational pamphlet including initial and periodic reoccurring distribution.
 There are no applicable or relevant and appropriate requirements (ARARs) identified for this alternative.
 The period of performance of Alternative 2 is perpetuity and when the actual length of time cannot be determined, EPA policy allows for 30-year estimates.
 This timeframe limit is utilized for the purposes of cost estimation.
 Alternative 2 would not allow UU/UE following completion of the remedy, thus Five-Year Reviews would be required.